On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Gadgets and Hardness

-In many following proofs we will identify $p$-hardness gadgets.
-To this end, we simplify notation using the following definition. \begin{definition} Let $p$ be a prime and $H$ a graph.
-Let $(J,\bar{y})$ be a partially $H$-labelled graph with distinguished vertices and define the set
+In many following proofs, we identify $p$-hardness gadgets.
+To this end, we simplify notation using the following definition. \begin{definition} Let $p$ be a prime, $k$ be a positive integer, $H$ be a bip-graph, and $(J,\vector{y})$ be a partially $H$-labelled bip-graph with $k$ distinguished vertices.
+We define the set